- MFA + Russian embassy legalisation handled in-house

 Why NYC Legal & Notary for Death Certificate → Russian

 Although clients often find us looking for translation, what they actually engage is a Thai law firm whose translation desk is staffed by Russian specialists and supervised by licensed attorneys.
-We operate six in-house Notarial Services Attorneys, a panel of more than 200 certified translators across 205 languages, and a dedicated MFA & embassy liaison team that visits the Department of Consular Affairs at Chaeng Watthana every working day.
+Six Notarial Services Attorneys sit in our own office, a translator panel of 200+ covers 205 languages, and a liaison team walks files into Chaeng Watthana each working day.

 Using your Russian document abroad